paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 ### Statutory Notes

 #### Codification
-Section was formerly classified to section 403–3c of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title.
+Section was formerly classified to [section 403–3c of this title](./chapter-015-national-security.md#section-403-3c) prior to editorial reclassification and renumbering as this section.

 #### Effective Date
 For Determination by President that section take effect on Apr.
 21, 2005, see Memorandum of President of the United States, Apr.
 21, 2005, 70 F.R.
 23925, set out as a note under [section 3001 of this title](./chapter-044-national-security.md#section-3001).